shryshs/apero/content/privacypolicy.md

 **5. Your Rights**

 - You have the right to access, correct, or delete your personal information.
 Contact [Your Contact Information] for assistance.
+- The logos featured in the skills section belong to their respective organizations or entities and are used for illustrative purposes only.
+This website does not claim ownership or rights of any of the logos displayed except the favicon and website icon.

 **6. Changes to Privacy Policy**